Home range estimation under a restricted sampling scheme: Some simulation results and an example with real data

-In this section we demonstrate the performance of the on-off model using an example of real data.
-We consider a data set consisting of 1577 recorded positions of elephants in Loango National Park in western Gabon, available at the Movebank database.
+In this section we demonstrate the performance of the on--off model using an example of real data.
+We consider a data set consisting of 1633 recorded positions of elephants in Loango National Park in western Gabon.
+The data that support the findings of this study are openly available in Movebank at \url{https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study1818825}, reference number 1818825.
 This dataset was also analysed in \cite{ch:20}.
 We first estimate the $r$-convex hull of this full trajectory.
 Later, we imagine that this full trajectory is not available at all, and we only have a subset of size $p\delta_1$ of the recorded locations.
-One approach is to observe the first $p\delta_1$ steps, and the other approach is considering our on-off strategy.
+One approach is to observe the first $p\delta_1$ steps, and the other approach is to use our on--off strategy.
 Figure \ref{fig5} shows, as a solid black line, the boundary of the $0.02$-convex hull of the full trajectory, and the $0.02$-convex hull under the two approaches.
+The intersection of the two is shown in green, and the differences between one and the other are shown in red and blue.
+We assume that the $0.02$-convex hull is a good approximation of the true home-range.
+Then, Figure \ref{fig5} shows that the $0.02$-convex hull of the on-off trajectory performs much better than the $0.02$-convex hull of the trajectory observed between $0$ and $p\delta_1$.

+The stationary distribution is also estimated.
+Figure \ref{fig6} presents the level set estimation for the probability density function under different choices of the parameters $\delta_1, \delta_2$.